ryurko/nflscrapR-data/README.md

 10. EPA_Ratio - ratio of EPA for carries with positive EPA to total EPA
 11. TD_per_Car - TDs per carry
 12. Fumbles_per_Car - fumbles per carry
+13. Total_WPA - total win probability added from all carries
+14. Win_Success_Rate - percentage of carries with positive WPA
+15. WPA_per_Car - WPA per carry
+16. WPA_Ratio - ratio of WPA for carries with positive WPA to total WPA
+17. Total_Clutch_EPA - total EPA from carries weighted by each play's WPA